(Geierlay bridge; photo credit: Ingo Börsch)

 Through investments by citizens, the German energy market has grown from being virtually monopolistic to being fragmented and highly decentralised.
 This dramatic shift to a decentralised energy system has taken place within the framework of the Renewable Energy Act (EEG).
 Small investors were given an incentive through feed-in tariffs to implement new renewable power installations, guaranteed for 20 years.

 But now the project enters a new phase as today over a third of the electricity used in Germany comes from renewable sources.
 For small-scale energy producers – private households, farmers, and cooperatives –, whose production has so far been seen as the backbone of clean energy in Germany, new regulations have led to uncertainty over their future investment decisions.

 Apply by 23 March through the sign-up button at the top of the page.
 We will notify you whether your application has been successful no later than 4 April 2018.
-For further details, please consult the study tour programme.
+For further details, please consult the study tour programm.

 Please note: while Clean Energy Wire will cover all expenses during the workshop (including food, accommodation and travel between the sites visited), participants must cover their own expenses for travel to Bad Kreuznach (where the workshop will begin) and from Frankfurt am Main Airport (where the workshop will end).

 Only in specific cases and upon individual application can we additionally provide funding support for travel to Germany (60% reimbursement for land-based travel, and a maximum of 40% reimbursement for air travel).